Jasnsb/BookRatingPrediction/README.md

 # BookRatingPrediction

-A python project where we tested and trained different machine learning model to predict books' rate.
+A python project where we tested and trained different machine learning model to predict book's rating.